-The TCU Horned Frogs are off to a strong start in the 2014 recruiting cycle, having already landed six commitments in the class, the second-most in the Big 12 and good for second in the conference in the 247Sports Composite team rankings, as the move to the Big 12, improvements to the facilities in Fort Worth, and success on the field all pay dividends for the rising recruiting power.
+The TCU Horned Frogs got off to a strong start in the 2014 recruiting cycle, landing six commitments quickly in the class during the spring, the second-most in the Big 12 at the time and good for second in the conference in the 247Sports Composite team rankings, as the move to the Big 12, improvements to the facilities in Fort Worth, and success on the field all paid dividends for the rising recruiting power.

 Foster Sawyer, Fort Worth (Texas) All Saints quarterback

 6'5 | 215 pounds | *** | no. 20 pro-style quarterback nationally | no. 40 player in Texas

 Undefeated in his only season at All Saints, Sawyer has ideal measurables for the position and ended a recruitment that came down to the Horned Frogs, Alabama Cirmson Tide, and Oklahoma State Cowboys by choosing TCU in early April after showing well at the Dallas Elite 11 camp, where he showed off pinpoint accuracy in a drill testing the ability of the quarterbacks to throw on the run and didn't push his deep ball as much as he had last summer, perhaps in part due to strength gains made since then.

 6'4 | 195 pounds | *** | no. 37 pro-style quarterback nationally | no. 110 player in Texas